A slow start

 Early wine production

 By 1907 Herekino, about 26 kilometres south of Kaitāia, had around 14 vineyards, all established by Dalmatian settlers.
-The vineyards together produced about 9,000 litres of wine a year.
+Between them they produced about 9,000 litres of wine a year.

 By 1900 it was obvious that the indigenous forests were a fast-diminishing resource.
 The government imposed prohibitions or restrictions on felling in some state-owned forests.
 Later, it created reserves such as the Waipoua forest sanctuary (1952).
 In the 1950s most of the milled timber was still taken from indigenous forest, but by 1960 exotic forests were the major source.

-Production forests had been planted in the early 1920s.
+Production forests were planted from the early 1920s.
 A range of exotic species was trialled before radiata pine became the main crop.
 Planting increased in the 1930s and 1940s.
 By the 1960s the Forest Service controlled roughly half the total planting.
 The other half was owned by forest companies, local bodies, government departments and private individuals.
 Two-thirds of the total area planted was in radiata pine.

 In 1987 all state-owned planted production forests came under the management of New Zealand Timberlands, a state-owned enterprise.
 A number of private forestry interests were then granted Crown forestry licences, giving them a right to harvest.